 The right of people to keep and bear arms is enshrined in both the Second Amendment to the United States Constitution and Section 23 of Article 1 of the Texas Constitution.
 Firearm and weapon possession is still regulated in Texas, and alleged offenders who possess certain prohibited weapons or carry firearms in prohibited places can face criminal charges.

-Lawyer for Firearm / Weapon Offenses in Denton, TX
+Firearm / Weapon Offenses Defense Lawyer in Denton, Frisco, Lewisville, Flower Mound, TX

 Were you arrested for any kind of weapon or firearm crime in Denton County?
 You should exercise your right to remain silent until you have legal representation.
-Contact The Law Offices of Richard C. McConathy as soon as possible for help protecting your rights.
+Contact Us at the Law Offices of Richard C. McConathy as soon as possible for help protecting your rights.

-Richard McConathy and Brian Bolton are experienced criminal defense attorneys in Denton who represent individuals in communities throughout Denton County, including Highland Village, Lewisville, Little Elm, The Colony, Argyle, Flower Mound, and many others.
-You can have our lawyers provide a complete evaluation of your case when you call 940-222-8004 to schedule a free, confidential consultation.
+Richard McConathy is an experienced criminal defense attorney in Denton who represent individuals in communities in Denton, Frisco, Lewisville, Flower Mound, and surrounding areas of Denton County, Texas.
+We can provide a complete evaluation of your case when you call (940) 222-8004 to schedule a free, confidential consultation.

 Prohibited Firearms and Weapons in Texas